dsc-tiu/MLStudyJams2022-23/README.md

 ## Doubt-solving

-Although the main purpose of raising Issues in a repository is to report bugs and ask for fixes or new features, for our program we will use it to ask for help regarding course material.

-In order to effectively communicate and get your doubts solved, please use the `Issues` section for this repository.
-There, you can tag my GitHub account @diffrxction and I will try to cover your doubts within the same week.
+In order to effectively communicate and get your doubts solved, please use the `Discussions` section for this repository.
+There, you can ask questions and tag my GitHub account @diffrxction and I will try to cover your doubts within the same week.
 Please do not hesitate when asking for help.

 > "True guidance is like a small torch in a dark forest.
 It doesn't show everything once.
 But gives enough light for the next step to be safe." - Swami Vivekananda